Please note: We are hiring. You can find open positions here.

 Intelligent Biomedical Sensing (IBS) Lab: Machine learning and instruments for comprehensive brain-body monitoring.

 The Intelligent Biomedical Sensing Lab is an Independent Research Group at the Berlin Institute for the Foundations of Learning and Data (BIFOLD) / Machine Learning Department, TU Berlin.
 The group is headed by Dr. Alexander von Lühmann.
-The Machine Learning Department of TU Berlin is chaired by Prof. Klaus-Robert Müller, who is also the director of BIFOLD.
+The Machine Learning Department of TU Berlin is chaired by Prof. Klaus-Robert Müller, who is also the director of BIFOLD-ML.

 The IBS Lab develops miniaturized wearable neurotechnology and body-worn sensors for unobtrusive monitoring of the embodied brain in the everyday world.
 It uses machine learning on the multimodal sensor data, together with environmental context information, to contribute to a paradigm shift in individualized comprehensive understanding of physical and mental health: Toward intelligent monitoring of physical and mental states and early assessment of risk factors.
 Our expertise: